-The Group's objectives, when managing capital, are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders, and to maintain an optimal capital structure to reduce the cost of capital.
+The Company's objectives, when managing capital, are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.

-In order to maintain or adjust the capital structure, the Group and the Company can adjust the amount of dividends paid to shareholders, return of capital to shareholders, issue new shares or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the Company can adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.

-Consistent with others in the industry, the Group monitors capital on the basis of the gearing ratio.
+Consistent with others in the industry, the Company monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total borrowings (including 'current and non-current borrowings', as shown in the consolidated balance sheet) less cash and cash equivalents.
 Total capital is calculated as 'equity' as shown in the consolidated balance sheet plus net debt.

-At 31 March 2021, the Group's gearing ratio is 112% (2020: 105%).
-Ultimate parent undertaking and controlling party.
+At 31 March 2022, the gearing ratio is 100% (2021: 112%).

-Notes to the financial statements (continued) for the year ended 31 March 2021
+Notes to the financial statements (continued) for the year ended 31 March 2022